le-chartreux/modern-python/code/pep-8-compliance.md

-    "ANN101", # missing type annotation for self, but hinting self all the time is useless "ANN102", # missing type annotation for cls but hinting cls all the time is useless "ANN401", # disallows Any, but some elements should be Any when they are external "B024", # forces abstract classes to have at least one abstract method, but sometimes a class is virtually abstract "D105", # docstrings on magic methods, useless docstrings are well known "E501" # line size, but bug-bear already set it with a tolerance of 10% (B950) ]
+    "ANN101", # missing type annotation for self, but hinting self all the time is useless "ANN102", # missing type annotation for cls but hinting cls all the time is useless "ANN401", # disallows Any, but some elements should be Any when they are external "B024",   # forces abstract classes to have at least one abstract method, but sometimes a class is virtually abstract "D100",   # docstrings at the top of public modules, but most of the time it's useless "D105",   # docstrings on magic methods, useless docstrings are well known "E501",   # line size, but bug-bear already set it with a tolerance of 10% (B950) "PD011 ", # use .to_numpy instead of .values, but raises a lot of false positives ]

 [tool.ruff.per-file-ignores]
 "docs/conf.py" = [
     "A001" # redefine some builtins (like "copyright") is OK in docs ]
-"noxfile.py" = [
-    "D402" # repeating the name of the function is OK for nox since it's to display it to the user ]
-"test/*" = [
+"test*/" = [
     "ARG", # some arguments are unused in tests functions but useful (e.g. mocks) "S101", # asserts are OK for tests
     "SLF001" # accessing private members is OK for tests